 The 4th annual Hackathon at the 2018 MIT Sloan Sports Analytics Conference will bring innovative and analytical minds together to create groundbreaking solutions in the sports industry.

-The Hackathon will take place on Thursday, February 22nd (i.e. the day before the start of the Conference) at 9 am ET.
-Participants will develop creative ideas that advance the application of data analysis and visualization in sports analytics.
-Experts will provide mentorship throughout the event.
-Participants will present their work in a very brief presentation at the end of the day to a panel of distinguished judges.
-Finalists will then be selected to present their ideas during the second day of the conference.
+The Hackathon, presented by ESPN and Ticketmaster, will take place on Thursday, February 22nd (i.e. the day before the official start of the Conference) starting at 9 am ET.
+During that day, participants will select a prompt, analyze data, and propose potential solutions that advance the application of data analysis and visualization in sports analytics.
+Industry experts from both ESPN and Ticketmaster will provide mentorship throughout the event.
+The event culminates with participants presenting their work in a brief presentation to a panel of distinguished judges.

-Please feel free to reach out to firstname.lastname@example.org if you have questions.
+Please contact the Hackathon team (firstname.lastname@example.org) if you have questions or concerns.
 We encourage you to subscribe to our newsletter in order to receive the latest information about the conference.